Nigeria–South Africa relations

 Nigeria–South Africa relations refer to the bilateral relations between Nigeria and South Africa.
 Both countries are former colonies of the British Empire, and both countries are members of the Commonwealth of Nations and African Union.
 Nigeria has a high commission in Pretoria and consulate general in Johannesburg.
 South Africa has a high commission in Abuja.

 Nigeria played an active role in opposing the apartheid regime of South Africa.
-Despite the end of apartheid in 1994, relations between the two countries have been severing due to competing economic and cultural influence, and various diplomatic disputes including xenophobic riots and violence in South Africa targeting Nigerians.
+Despite the end of apartheid in 1994, relations between the two countries have experienced tensions due to competing economic and cultural influence, as well as various diplomatic disputes, including xenophobic violence in South Africa targeting Nigerians.
 The bilateral relations have been described as a "love–hate relationship".

 According to a 2017 BBC World Service Poll, 53% of Nigerians view South Africa's influence positively, with 27% expressing a negative view.
 This is the lowest Nigerian positive perception of South Africa ever reported by the poll since polling began in 2009, with the 2014 poll reporting 65% of Nigerians viewing South Africa's influence positively and 17% expressing a negative view.